 Plenty of counter space

 Groups may do their own cooking or utilize a caterer.
-Groups may use the fireplaces inside the Dining Hall.
-Campers are responsible for cleaning and sanitizing the Dining Hall after use.
-Campers should bring utensils, pots, pans, baking sheets, cutlery, etc. Sleeping is not permitted in the Dining Hall, per fine code.
+Groups may use the fireplaces inside the dining hall.
+Campers are responsible for cleaning and sanitizing the dining hall after use.
+Campers should bring utensils, pots, pans, baking sheets, cutlery, and other kitchen tools.
+Sleeping is not permitted in the dining hall, per fire code.

-The Infirmary sleeps 10 people and has a refrigerator and a private restroom with a shower.
+The infirmary sleeps ten people and has a refrigerator and a private restroom with a shower.

 To stay at Cabin Camp 2, fill out the Cabin Camp Application and submit applications and $25 application fee to: